 - Once all the above steps have been satisfied, the department will send your approval by email.
 You may then go to your MyProfile account and click the “Wallet” and/or “Letter” hyperlink(s), under the “Print Licenses” section, to generate a copy of your license for printing.

 - Attorneys at law duly licensed to practice law in the courts of this state, and in good standing with The Florida Bar are exempt from having to obtain a license per s.
 626.860, Florida Statutes.
 Note: This does not exempt attorneys from the state examination if an adjuster license is applied for.

 - Upon licensure, a public adjuster must be appointed in his or her own name, or by a public adjuster or a public adjusting firm.
-A public adjuster can only have one appointment.

 - Cannot hold more than one adjuster license at a time.

-- Continuing Education (CE) Requirement: 24 hours due bi-annually by end of licensee's birth month.
+- Continuing Education (CE) Requirement: 24 hours due biennially by end of licensee's birth month.
 When the CE requirement has been generated, the requirement can be viewed in licensee's MyProfile account.
 Section 626.2815, Florida Statutes.
 Public adjuster level courses are designated as CE3-20 and CE5-320 only.
 Additional information can be found on our Continuing Education page.

 - Appointment of License: This license requires an appointment to be active.
 Section 626.112(1)(a), Florida Statutes.
-An adjuster can only hold one appointment at a time.

 - Expiration of License: This license will expire if unappointed for 48 months.
 Section 626.431(3), Florida Statutes.